Uvic-Robotics-Club/Administrative/README.md

-# Welcome to the UVIC ROBOTICS Utility page
+# Welcome to the UVIC ROBOTICS Admin

 ## What this repository is supposed to be
 All software standards, tutorials, and administrative documents